Learn how to make a sauce with healthy vegan ingredients. Here we use a base of cashews. Then we'll build the flavors based on your exact tastes. Fun!

 And be sure to check out Get Sauced With Sass! which teaches you how to create homemade rich and creamy sauces without recipes.
 When you learn how to use the ingredients you have on hand to make a sauce any time you want or need one—in minutes!—your meals will never be boring again.

 p.s.
 Some people wonder how you know which ingredients fall into the sweet, salty, bitter, spicy/pungent and sour categories?
 Understandable, of course!
-When you're cooking freestyle, these are important skills you need to get under your belt.
-And this is a perfect example of the type of thing we teach in our cooking courses.
-For you, I recommend our class Vegan FUNdamentals if you're fairly new to the vegan diet, and Cooking With Sass! for our more advanced students who've been vegan for a while.
+When you're cooking freestyle, these are important skills you need to get under your belt, and this is a perfect example of the type of thing we teach in our cooking courses.
+If you're fairly new to cooking a whole food plant-based diet, I recommend our class Vegan FUNdamentals to get started with flavoring your meals without measuring!
+You'll have fun, I promise!

 "I am in love with your website!
 I have been searching through the internet for some time, and finally have found what I consider an ideal vegan site.
 I just finished a course for vegan cooking at Country Life, Prague, in the Lifestyle Institute.
 Thank you!
 I appreciate your work!"